andrewdushane/safe-localstorage/README.md

 ### Safari Private Browsing

 In Safari's Private Browsing mode, attempting to store data in localStorage will throw an error. safeLocalStorage checks that `window.localStorage` is safe to use.
-Added bonus - you can pass its methods an arbitrary callback to be fired if localStorage is unavaialable.
+Added bonus - you can pass its methods an arbitrary callback to be fired if localStorage is unavailable.

 ### Really old browsers